Tyler O'Neill Player Props: Cardinals vs. Blue Jays

-On Saturday, Tyler O'Neill (on the back of going 1-for-4 with a home run and two RBI) and the St. Louis Cardinals face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+On Sunday, Tyler O'Neill (coming off going 1-for-4) and the St. Louis Cardinals face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
 First pitch is at 2:15 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Blue Jays.
+He had a one-hit showing in his previous game (1-for-4) against the Blue Jays.

 Tyler O'Neill Game Info & Props vs. the Blue Jays